PDC-support/PDC-support-web/docs/run_jobs/job_scheduling.md

 ## How to run on shared partitions

-Running on shared partition is a little bit different than running on exclusive nodes.
+Running on the shared partition is a little bit different than running on exclusive nodes.
 First you need to specify the number of cores you will be using, and, at the same time, you get an equivalent size of RAM for your job.